ScratchAddons/website-v2/content/docs/getting-started/installing.md

 To reload the extension when testing, click the "Reload" button on the extension's card.

 {{< admonition info >}}
-  The unexpected property warnings may safely be ignored, since they are required by Chrome.
+  The unexpected WebExtension manifest property warnings may safely be ignored, since they are required by Chrome.
 {{< /admonition >}}